 33. Experience CandyTown in Yaletown

 CandyTown is a free festival in Yaletown that helps to kick off the holidays.
 It sees Mainland Street turned into a winter wonderland with lights, candy canes and costumed characters.
-It’s a great time to make a start on your holiday shopping as well as get in the festive mood.
-There’s live music in the streets while you shop too!

 34. Explore Gingerbread Lane at the Hyatt Regency Hotel

-Say “hello” to the sweetest lane in the entire city.
-Gingerbread Lane is an event put on by the Hyatt Regency hotel.
-It runs from November 30th to December 28th and involves over 30 gingerbread creations designed by local secondary schools.
+It runs from December 2nd to December 29th and involves over 30 gingerbread creations designed by local secondary schools.
 The vent raises money for charity and the creations are incredible!

 35. Shop at the Circle Craft Winter Market

-The Circle Craft Christmas Market has over 300 artisans from across coast to coast.
+The Circle Craft Christmas Market has over 300 artisans from coast to coast.
 The market attracts thousands of people every year who are keen to get a head start on their Christmas shopping.
-You can shop everything from clothing to toys, jewellery, candles and more.

 36. Go to Holidays at the Vancouver Aquarium

 Christmas is a great time to visit the Vancouver Aquarium.
 The aquarium is one of the most popular Vancouver places to visit and at Christmas many of the exhibits are given a festive overhaul.
-Not only can you see the amazing animals as usual but there are a few additional ones: Scuba Claus and special seasonal activities too.

 The event usually runs from late November to early January.